-Welcome to the website of the Christian Communities in Conversation (CCiC) project in the Plymouth & Exeter District of the Methodist Church.
-We hope this site will provide background, information and news about the project and offer ways for you to get involved!
-It is ALL about conversation and sharing together in new ways and changing the culture of how we talk about faith.
+Welcome to the website of Christian Communities in Conversation (CCiC) project in the Plymouth & Exeter District of the Methodist Church.
+We hope this site will provide helpful information about this exciting project and encourage you to find out more and get involved.

 What is CCiC?